malnvenshorn/OctoPrint-FilamentManager/.github/issue_template.md

 #### Link to contents of Javascript console in the browser

-[If you're reporting UI issues always include the output of the javascript console of your browser.]
+[If you're reporting UI issues always include the output of the javascript console of your browser.
+Always include if unsure.]

 #### Further information